rust-lang/rfcs/text/0000-convert-id.md

 deal with move semantics.
 Therefore, `convert` is the better choice.
 Including it in `mem` is still an alternative, but as explained, it isn't fitting.

-The rationale for including this in the prelude has been previously explained in the [motivation] section.
-It is an alternative to not do that.
-If the function is not in the prelude, the utility is so low that it may be a better idea to not add the function at all.

 Naming the function `id` instead of `identity` is a possibility.
 This name is however ambiguous with *"identifier"* and less clear wherefore `identifier` was opted for.